CKalitin/ckalitin.github.io/_posts/2023-10-17-waste-your-vote.md

 Second, practice.
 If you take voting seriously you may get better at it.
 Sadly the vast majority of people don't do rigorous research before voting - this goes for every side of the political spectrum, liberals who talk about "research" while not changing their thoughts are not free of blame.
 I will never again speak of the left and right is such an unacademic way.
 Tim Urban speaks in a very academic way about such problems in his book.
 Read it.

 I see the second reason as less valid than the first.
-I have only seen one person ever talk about voting the way people should discuss it.
-That is Tim Urban.
+I have only seen one person ever talk about voting the way people should discuss it, Tim Urban.
 Read his book!

 ‎